Resort, All Inclusive

 Precipitation varies and temperatures slightly rise, to an average of 28 degrees.

 This is the hottest period of the year.
 The daily temperature is between 24 and 29 degrees.

 1. Although Unguja (Zanzibar Island) has the reputation of ‘spice island’ in particular, 90% of the cloves come from Pemba Island.

 2. There is still a lot to discover on Pemba Island, tourism is still in its infancy.

 6. The people on Pemba Island are friendly.
-In the city, people at the market invite you to their booth to taste fruit and share jokes.
+In the city, people in the market will invite you to their stall to taste fruits and share jokes.

 Pemba Island is an idyllic and pristine destination for wonderful snorkeling, diving, sailing and undisturbed lazing on the deserted beaches.